Skip to main content

 Director of Operations

 Marmee serves Revive & Restore as Director of Operations, helping to keep the organization running gracefully under the leadership of its Executive Director.
-Marmee oversees the daily operations which include donor management, accounting, administration, project coordination, media relations, website development, event planning, —and ensures the dynamic Revive & Restore global community stays connected.
+Marmee oversees the daily operations which include donor management, accounting, administration, project coordination, website development, event planning, —and ensures the dynamic Revive & Restore global community stays connected.

 Before joining our team, Marmee owned and operated a restaurant in San Francisco and then Berkeley for 13 years before moving into wine sales.
 As a Certified Sommelier, and conservationist who values sustainability and accountability, Marmee specialized in biodynamic wines and farming practices.
 Her love of nature has led to her appreciation for the biotechnologies being developed to protect it.